jroesch/dda/resources/report.md

 is Coutts et al[^streamfusion] with further improvements from Mainland et al[^haskell-best-c].

-# Quad tree
+# Quadtree
-We took ideas from _ that inspired our quad tree representation, this is something that could be possibly tweaked but it seemed like a good way to tackle the problem initially.
+We spent time reading the literature on using space filling curves for matrix representation, and developed quite a few intresting insights about the problems.

-Bader and Heinecke[^quadtree] proposed using a block-recusive deconstruction of the matrix odered on peano curves.
-Each level is divided into nine blocks.
+Bader and Heinecke[^quadtree] proposed using a block-recusive deconstruction of the matrix odered on peano curves, where eaach level is divided into nine blocks.
-We found this construction to be very elegant and decided to use it.
-It allows us to have different varieties of leaf block.
+We found this to be an elegant construction which would allow us to have a recursive data type with of leaf nodes of varying type.

-Each of these leaves could be handled by an external library, so we wouldn't have to reimplement matrix primitives.
-Furthermore, it allowed us to structure our matrix operations in a recursive format.
+Each of these leaves could be handled by an external library, so we wouldn't have to reimplement concrete matrix primitives.
+Furthermore, it allowed us to structure our matrix algorithms  recursively which is a natural fit for Haskell.
 The original purpose of the peano ordering was to increase cache locality.
-However, we are distributing our matrix across multiple nodes, and would recieve a negligable benifit from the peano ordering.
-Once we dropped the peano ordering, we decided we might as well use a quadtree instead of the three by three described in the paper.
-A quadtree is easier to handle in code.
+However, since we are distributing our matrix across multiple nodes, it received negligable benifit from the peano ordering.
+Once we dropped the peano ordering, it made more sense to use a quadtree because it was simpler to use for our purposes, and so we replaced the three by three representation described in the paper, with the quadtree.

 # Related Work